ADDING OR DROPPING A COURSE

 The final date for official course withdrawal is the last day on which students may officially terminate their enrollment in a course, and shall be the date on which eighty percent (80%) of the days in the academic semester have elapsed.
 For courses not on a standard academic semester schedule, the final date of official course withdrawal shall be established as the date on which eighty percent (80%) of the instructional days for the course have elapsed.

 When students withdraw from a course, they will receive a “W” grade for the class and will still be responsible for 100% of the tuition and fees for the withdrawn course.
 Withdrawing from a course will not affect the student’s GPA; however, it could affect his/her probation or suspension status.
-Students may withdraw online using eServices or by visiting an Advisor.
+Students may withdraw online using e-services or via assistance from an Academic Advisor.

 TOTAL WITHDRAWAL